revsic/tf-mlptts/README.md

 MLP-TTS also uses MDN and CTC for modeling mutual information between text and mel-spectrogram, and find the alignment with monotonic-alignment search from likelihood matrix instead of Viterbi algorithm.
 Then it is reduced to durations and distilled to durator modules.

 CTC+MAS is better than gaussian upsampler, concerning spectrogram restoration.
-It can generate human audible speeches and samples could be found on [WIP].
+It can generate human audible speeches and samples could be found on [here](https://revsic.github.io/tf-mlptts/).
 I estimate the reason for the failure is that the gradient of the durator did not backward to the text encoders, and text encoders could generate only context features.

 ### 4. Future works